Tired of hearing “I Need To Think About It”?

 1. Rescue the conversation

-2. Add a Bridge to the a next Conversation
+2. Add a Bridge to the next Conversation

 Getting the Internal Yes

-However there’s an important step that I’ve missed so far in this blog.
-And that is that the first and most important way of rescuing an “I need to think about it” scenario is to make sure that it doesn’t happen in the first place.
+There’s an important step that I’ve missed so far in this blog, and that is that the first and most important way of rescuing an “I need to think about it” scenario is to make sure that it doesn’t happen in the first place.

 The “I need to think about it” normally comes up at Step 7 – right at the end of the sales conversation after you ask them to make a decision.
 So the secret to avoiding the “I need to think about it” is to conduct Steps 1-6 really well in the first place.